Non-Markovian quantum interconnect formed by a surface plasmon polariton waveguide: Non-Markovian QI

 where $D(t)=2iK^{(1)}_{01}K^{(2)}_{01}\sin[(\varpi _{1}^{b}-\varpi _{2}^{b})t]$.
-It indicates that a stable or a persistently oscillating entanglement between the QEs would be generated once one or two bound states are formed, respectively.
+It indicates that the features of the entanglement dynamics in the steady state is determined by the number of bound states, i.e., a stable or a persistently oscillating entanglement between the QEs would be generated once one or two bound states are formed.
 This is in sharp contrast to the previous Born-Markovian approximate results, where the entanglement approaches zero exclusively \cite{PhysRevB.84.235306,PhysRevLett.106.020501,PhysRevB.106.155409,acsphotonics,doi:10.1021/acsphotonics.7b00717,C9NR05083C,PhysRevB.96.075405}.
+These diverse signatures can be explained by our bound-state analysis (see Appendix \ref{Appen-dyna}).
 Revealing a mechanism to overcome the detrimental influence of the damping SPP in the absorptive medium on the generated entanglement between the QEs, this bound-state favored long-time feature endows our system with an ability to realize QI via the mediation role of the metal nanowire.
 Note that Eq. \eqref{double-c} reveals that the entanglement is lost at the degenerate point of the two bound states.